softcoder/fresh-grade-springboot/README.md

 https://fresh-grade.appspot-preview.com/swagger-ui.html  (disabled for now to avoid google billing costs)

-To Deploy Locally run the following from the root project folder:
+Compile the app:

-mvn spring-boot:run
+mvn compile

 To Deploy to Google Cloud run the following from the root project folder:
 (first ensure you have configured your project as per https://github.com/GoogleCloudPlatform/getting-started-java/tree/master/helloworld-springboot)